Bagan Specialist Centre

 The OT block is tucked in between the M&E block and the existing hospital building from which the former departments were decanted.
 The connections are crafted to introduce public spaces such as Physiotherapy terrace (between OT and existing blocks), the Mini Library (between the Ward and Front blocks) and the Breastfeeding Room (between the Front and existing blocks).
 Many of these public spaces take the opportunity to explore design possibilities, such as upcycling hospital equipment into library shelves and seating.

 As a whole, sufficiency is a key theme in the design of the hospital.
 The hospital complex utilises very few building materials; concrete, steel, aluminium and glass, most of which are sourced locally.
-It also practices passive design whenever it is possible – lift lobbies are naturally ventilated and lit, patient and staff circulation are supported by outdoor corridors and stairs, ceiling heights are maintained at 3.2 m to promote air circulation.
+It also practices passive design whenever it is possible – lift lobbies are naturally ventilated and lit, patient and staff circulations are supported by outdoor corridors and stairs, ceiling heights are maintained at 3.2 m to promote air circulation.
 Landscaping is introduced into the common areas to cool and filter air.
 Additionally, there are plans to enhance the existing ‘tapak lapangan’ by transforming it into a green forecourt for the hospital, as well as an exercise area for the neighbourhood.

 The new Bagan Specialist Centre has been operational since early 2020; and the existing block has since been transformed to house Dialysis, Rehab, Endoscopy and A&E departments.